CVEProject/automation-working-group/meeting-notes/files/CVERules.md

     - **Validation**:
         - Must have at least one English-language description.
         - Must include at least one description with at least one non-whitespace character.

+-  **Field**: `containers.cna.affected.packageURL`
+      - **Validation**:
+          - If present, must be a syntactically valid PackageURL, adhering to the PackageURL schema.
+          - If present, must not contain the version component of a PackageURL.